sambunting/nuxt-docs/docs/listr2/content/en/generic-features/testing.md

 If you want to change the logger of the verbose renderer you can do that by passing a class implementing `Logger` class which is exported from the index and passing it through as a renderer option with `{ renderer: 'verbose', rendererOptions: { logger: MyLoggerClass } }`.

-Verbose renderer will always output predicted output with no fancy features.
+The verbose renderer will always output predicted output with no fancy features.

 | On              | Output                                                              |
 | --------------- | ------------------------------------------------------------------- |